For CentOS, RedHat, and Fedora, it is highly recommended to install from a

 1993 69E5 404B D5FC 7D2F E43B CBCB 082A 1BB9 43DB

 If you wish to fix the version to an older version, or do a

-yum downgrade, you can create a yum repo defination with a baseurl set to a specific version:
+yum downgrade, you can create a yum repo definition with a baseurl set to a specific version.

 Installing MariaDB with YUM

 With the repo file in place you can now install MariaDB like so:

 If you don't have the MariaDB GPG Signing key installed, YUM will prompt you to install it after downloading the packages (but before installing them).

 If the server already has the MariaDB-Galera-server package installed, you

 might need to remove it prior to installing MariaDB-server

 sudo yum remove MariaDB-Galera-server').
 No databases are removed